 Historical note by Larry DeAngelo: The Rainbow Wall occupies an impressive historical niche.
 When Joe Herbst and Larry Hamilton climbed the wall in 1973, it was before almost every other serious route in the area.
 In fact, it was before most of the small routes too!
 At a time when NOBODY WAS EVEN CONSIDERING IT, these guys went out, committed, and completed the ascent.
 In the ensuing years, the route saw many attempts, but it was well into the next decade before anyone was successful.
 The original route was sufficiently challenging that three other routes were climbed (in 1983 and 1984) before the Herbst/Hamilton route yielded a second ascent.

 The Rainbow Wall can be approached via either the Pine Creek or Oak Creek parking areas.
 If you are planning on hiking out down Oak Creek after your climb, the Oak Creek Lot is your best bet, but I usually approach via Pine Creek.
 Either way, hike into the guts of Juniper Canyon, working your way left to find a drainage that comes down from The Rainbow Wall.
 There is usually some sort of fixed rope (and maybe some water) coming down this chute.
 From here, hump up what Swain calls "600 lung-searing yards" of slabs to the base of the wall and your intended route.
 Overnight stays require a bivy permit.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for The Rainbow Wall:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for The Rainbow Wall: